marvinschrd/MarvinScharding.github.io/Joust-Duel.md

 "W" KEY : Dropping egg

 ## Challenges
-The challenges will be to implement the game physics correctly :
+The challenges will be to implement the game physics correctly and make correct use of the rollback implementation :
 - Players constantly falling when not going up
-- Players moving from right to left
+- Players moving from right to left with side respawn
 - Players being able to "fly" by small burst
 - Collisions detection for player/player, player/platform, player/egg

-And also to accordingly use the engine with its rollback implementation to make the networking functional :
+- Manage dropped eggs to be able to resimulate them when using the rollback
-- f
+- Coordinate the game logic